Smart Tourism & NFTs

 • Creating innovative opportunities for travelers, hotel and hospitality operators, and other tourism service providers.
 This would ease the recovery of the tourism post-pandemic phase.

 For example, NFTs present an opportunity for travelers to prove they have done a particular thing: If a traveler visits a specific landmark in the physical world, for example, he or she could receive a digital souvenir in the form of an NFT.
 It’s a great way to not only log your travels, but it also allows [proprietors] or restaurants or graffiti artists and anyone who has something in the physical world and wants people to engage with, to offer something in a digital world as an incentive.
-Getting people to engage with the product helps bridging the gap between the physical and digital.
+Getting people to engage with the product helps bridge the gap between the physical and digital.

 Proof of travel